 A PHA-established utility allowance schedule is used in determining family share and PHA subsidy.
 The PHA must maintain a utility allowance schedule for (1) all tenant-paid utilities, (2) the cost of tenant-supplied refrigerators and ranges, and (3) other tenant-paid housing services such as trash collection.
+The PHA must maintain an area-wide utility allowance schedule.
 The utility allowance schedule must be determined based on the typical cost of utilities and services paid by energy-conservative households that occupy housing of similar size and type in the same locality.
 In developing the schedule, the PHA must use normal patterns of consumption for the community as a whole, and current utility rates.